Public Sector Bids

 Local councils, universities, and police forces are also increasingly adopting the same requirement in their own tendering processes - so the mandate extends well beyond central government in practice.

 Crucially, a CRP is not a general sustainability statement.
-A PDF explaining that your office recycles and uses LED bulbs will result in an immediate fail.
-The document requires a mathematically verified, DEFRA-backed calculation of your UK operational footprint, aligned with both the GHG Protocol and, where applicable, the ISO 14064 standard.
+A PDF explaining that your office recycles and uses LED bulbs will not meet the requirement.
+The document requires a detailed, DEFRA-backed calculation of your UK operational footprint, aligned with the GHG Protocol and, where applicable, the ISO 14064 standard.

-If the calculations do not stack up, the submission is rejected.
-Auditors check the arithmetic.
+If the calculations do not stack up, the submission is unlikely to pass.

 The fix: Use actual meter readings and fuel invoices.
 If you work with a specialist, they will process your raw data against current DEFRA factors - no guesswork involved.